Problem Details for HTTP APIs

 The HTTP status code for the error, expressed as an integer in the 100-599 range.
 This member is advisory.
 The actual HTTP status code in the response header is the authoritative value.
 Including status in the body makes the problem details object self-contained when logged, queued, or forwarded through systems where the HTTP status line is lost.

 Generators must use the same status code in both the HTTP response header and the status member.
-A mismatch between the two indicates an intermediary (proxy, load balancer, or firewall) modified the response in transit.
+A mismatch between the two suggests an intermediary (proxy, load balancer, or firewall) modified the response in transit.

 "status": 429